StarSheriff2/SQL-Zoo-Answers/README.md

 # SQL-Zoo-Answers

-> In this repository you will find all the answers for the **Advanced** tutorial on SQL: 'SQL-Zoo' which can be found at https://sqlzoo.net/wiki/SQL_Tutorial.
+> In this repository you will find all the answers for the *9* **Advanced** tutorials on SQL in 'SQL-Zoo' which can be found at https://sqlzoo.net/wiki/SQL_Tutorial.

 ![screenshot](./Assets/answers_screenshot.png)

 This is a project which is part of Microverse's SQL and Databases course.
-I completed all the quizzes and exercises in SQL Zoo with a perfect score.
+I completed all the 9 quizzes and 9 exercises in SQL Zoo with a perfect score.
 This **advanced** set of excercises includes the following topics:
 - Advanced SELECT
 - SELECT within SELECT
 - AGGREGATEs